Resources for Professionals

 Accessible services and appointments guide

 Many autistic people are shut-out of services and don't 'show' to appointments because they are inaccessible.
-This means that, in the worst case, unfortunately a much higher proporation of autistic people's first access to healthcare, or mental health care is an emergency and sometimes a life-threatening or ending situation.
-In the best case, autistic people aren't able to access everyday services and support for jobfinding and careers, leisure, accomodation and education amoung others.
+This means that, in the worst case, unfortunately a much higher proportion of autistic people's first access to healthcare, or mental health care is an emergency and sometimes a life-threatening or ending situation.
+In the best case, autistic people aren't able to access everyday services and support for job finding and careers, leisure, accommodation and education among others.

 We recommend that whatever service or support you provide, whether on-site or virtually, you always inform and encourage people that they can talk about any adjustments that you may be able to make with yourself or a named contact (by email and phone or video call).